RockefellerArchiveCenter/reading-room-manual/index.md

 At times, an additional cart of materials has been pulled for a researcher and is on hold in Room 103.
 You can verify this by reviewing the “On Hold in Vault” queue.IF the researcher is ready for their second cart, send a message to [Desk Shift Monitor chat](https://teams.microsoft.com/l/channel/19%3a823ae5e8f6d04f4dba5c7d4185f107ce%40thread.tacv2/Desk%2520Shift%2520Monitor) to ask if a staff member is available to bring up the materials.

 ### Offsite Materials
 Sometimes materials requested are stored off site, which is indicated in the location field in individual Aeon transactions.
 Offsite materials require 2 business days advanced notice.
 Therefore, you should follow up with the researcher about the length of their research visit and the significance of the material to the research.
-If the researcher would still like to see the material, put the request in the appropriate “In Offsite Retrieval” queue and send a message to the [Desk Shift Monitor chat](https://teams.microsoft.com/l/channel/19%3a823ae5e8f6d04f4dba5c7d4185f107ce%40thread.tacv2/Desk%2520Shift%2520Monitor) in Microsoft Teams.
+If the researcher would still like to see the material, put the request in the appropriate “In Offsite Retrieval” queue and send a message to the [Reference Team chat](https://teams.microsoft.com/l/channel/19%3a823ae5e8f6d04f4dba5c7d4185f107ce%40thread.tacv2/Desk%2520Shift%2520Monitor) in Microsoft Teams.
 The Reference Team will then handle the request.

 ### Requesting Special Formats

 ##### Microfilm
 If a request has multiple reels of microfilm, it must be cloned into multiple requests, one for each reel.
 This applies even if the microfilm reels are consecutive reels.
-Refer to for the instructions on cloning microfilm requests.
+Refer to for the instructions on cloning microfilm requests in the [Updated Aeon Guides](https://rockarchorg.sharepoint.com/:f:/r/sites/Reference/Shared%20Documents/Updated%20Aeon%20Guides) folder in SharePoint.

 #### Realia
 Realia requires advanced notice of 48 hours.
 The Head of Reference and the Head of Collections Management need to approve these requests.
 Follow up with Collections Management Team to determine if the item can easily be pulled.